-4 Best Light Jackets to Hit the Road & Face the Elements
+Gear Up: 4 Essential Light Jackets to Hit the Road

-The best light jackets for men should not only be compact and easy to travel with, but should offer protection against the elements.
-We pick 4 new ones that should be part of your backpacking rain gear like shells, plus a durable motorcycle jacket in the mix – all by some of the best jacket brands out right now.
+The best light jackets for men should be compact and easy to travel with and offer protection against the elements.
+We pick four new ones that should be part of your backpacking rain gear, including shells and a durable motorcycle jacket—all by some of the best jacket brands out right now.

 Relwen Packlight Shell jacket